 Though the 1.8 mile forage zone is a challenging standard, it is equivalent to current EU and Canadian standards (3 km radius).
 The adoption of these long-awaited organic apiculture standards will help bring USDA NOP certifiers into alignment with these existing foreign standards, promoting consistency and clarity within the organic movement.

-Hummingbird Wholesale has chosen to purchase from local beekeepers over importing organic honey long distances.
-We believe the cost of non-regional purchasing outweighs any potential risks to health from our local suppliers.
+Hummingbird Wholesale has chosen to purchase most of its honey from local beekeepers.
 We work closely with our suppliers and have confidence in their integrity.